KaiFa254/Group_3_NLP_Project_Phase4/README.md

 - Certain keywords are strong indicators of sentiment and can be tracked for brand monitoring.

 ## 8. Recommendations
+### Real-Time Brand Reputation Dashboard
+Observation: The tuned Logistic Regression model achieves ~87% accuracy and can classify tweets in near real time.
+Recommendation: Deploy the model as a live dashboard for Marketing and Communication teams to track hourly/daily sentiment shifts.
+Trend charts can provide early warnings for product issues (e.g., spikes in negative tweets).
+Integration with CRM will allow logging of dissatisfied customers for structured follow-up.
+### Product Improvement from Feedback Themes
+Observation: Negative tweets frequently mention failures, crashes, and usability frustrations.
+Positive tweets emphasize features, freebies, smart design, and enjoyable experiences.
+Recommendation: Product Teams should analyze negative feedback for recurring pain points and prioritize fixes (e.g., performance issues).
+Positive themes should guide new feature development, such as offering more free trials or reward bundles that align with what customers value most.
+### Use Sentiment Insights for Proactive Customer Engagement
+Observation: Negative tweets often include words like “fail,” “hate,” “crash,” “wont,” “long,” and “headache.”
+Recommendation: Customer Support Teams should monitor these signals in real time and proactively reach out to dissatisfied users.
+Automated alerts should be set up for spikes in negative sentiment, especially during product launches or updates.
+### Leverage Positive Sentiment for Marketing
+Observation: Positive tweets contain words such as “cool,” “great,” “free,” “awesome,” and “winning.”
+Recommendation: Marketing Teams should amplify these organic positive posts through retweets, testimonials, and influencer engagement.
+Launching hashtag campaigns tied to new product releases can also help encourage more positive buzz and word-of-mouth.
+Address Class Imbalance in Feedback
+Observation: Neutral tweets are the majority (~60%), and Negative tweets are underrepresented (~16%).
+The model struggles more with detecting Negative sentiment (recall = 0.56).
+Recommendation: Encourage customers to provide clearer feedback through surveys, polls, or structured channels.

+Enhance monitoring by combining Twitter with other sources (customer forums, Reddit, app reviews) to capture more diverse negative cases.

+Invest in more labeled training data for negative sentiment to strengthen detection.

 ## 9. Dashboards
 <img width="1280" height="505" alt="image" src="https://github.com/user-attachments/assets/56d19c85-f8b4-49f0-a367-b371a4ea1754" />